• Skip to main content

 Nutrition Packed Ingredients

-Fresh lemon juice helps to get your digestion off to a good start in the morning.
+• Fresh lemon juice helps to get your digestion off to a good start in the morning.

-The anti-inflammatory effects of raw honey can soothe coughs and may reduce seasonal allergy symptoms.
+• The anti-inflammatory effects of raw honey can soothe coughs and may reduce seasonal allergy symptoms.

-Chia seeds are densely packed with nutrients.
+• Chia seeds are densely packed with nutrients.
 They are an excellent source of omega-3 fatty acids something we almost always need more of.

-Coconut combines with the lemon to impart a lovely hit of the tropics!
+• Coconut combines with the lemon to impart a lovely hit of the tropics!
 I tested this recipe with unsweetened coconut, so as not to add any extra sugars.

 How to Make Chia Balls

-These chia balls are a snap to make in the stand mixer or food processor, but you could easily stir them together by hand.
-Using the food processor, I was able to just add the ingredients in the order given and pulse a couple of times until everything was combined.
+Using the food processor, I was able to simply add the ingredients in the order given and pulse a couple of times until everything was combined.

 With the stand mixer, I let it run on a low-medium speed until the ingredients are evenly combined.
+You want the dough to ball up as it begins to stick together.

 If you’re mixing by hand, I would recommend stirring each item in as you add it.
-Remember to save the second amount of coconut for rolling the balls.

 After letting your mixture sit for 10 minutes to thicken up, form it into balls with wet hands.
 I found that rewetting my hands after every couple of balls added just the right amount of moisture.
 Then roll the balls in the extra coconut and enjoy them.

 Because there’s no baking involved, it’s not important to make the balls all the same size.
-If you’d like to make some little, child-sized ones and some larger, adult-sized ones, go ahead!
+If you’d like to make some little, child-sized ones and also some larger, adult-sized ones, go ahead!

 Hint: If you forget the batter and leave it sitting longer than 10 minutes, it might become rather dry and be difficult to form into balls.
 Ten minutes seems to be the optimal time for the chia and oats to absorb moisture before the mixture becomes too dry.